 High quality of implementation is found to be a core effect predictor, associated with positive intervention outcomes (Durlak et al., 2011).
 Jane-Llopis and Barry (2005) stress that high quality implementation, including training and supervision of program providers and high participation in the program sessions predicted higher program effectiveness.
 Those authors gave a systematic review of the crucial factors identified in determining program success - theoretical basis of the program, clear goals and objectives, program provider training and support, evaluation and high quality research methods, infrastructural support from management, program fidelity and transferability to different countries and cultures.
 Also, comprehensive programs that utilize a variety of methods and that are delivered at the appropriate time are more successful (Nation et al., 2003; Jane-Llopis, Hosman, Jenkins et al., 2003).
-Tobler and Stratton (1997) also found that programs rating higher in the quality of the program evaluation.
+Tobler and Stratton (1997) also found that programs rating higher in the quality of research design were significantly more effective than programs that rated lower in quality of the program evaluation.